 …for further quotations go to Guiding Thoughts and see also www.lifedoctoring.org.uk

-Drawing on the work of figures such as Medard Boss and Martin Heidegger, Viktor von Weizsäcker, Luis Chiozza and Ivan Illich, Kurt Goldstein and Eugene Gendlin, Arnold Mindelland many others (see ‘Guiding Thoughts’) this site marks a small beginning in a process of gathering together an archive of writings and resources all of which share a common purpose – that of seeking to stimulate new research and a new, informal dialogical forum of a sort that serves the ultimate project of the site.
-This is the project of rethinking and transforming not just the philosophy and ‘science’ of medicine but also its practice, placing them firmly on an existential, phenomenological, hermeneutic and ‘pathosophical’ basis (Weizsäcker) rather than a purely biomedical one – and in this way reaffirming the profound medical relevance of Existential Analysis and Therapy as ‘Life Medicine’ and ’Life Doctoring’.
+Drawing on the work of pioneering figures such as Martin Heidegger, Medard Boss, Viktor von Weizsäcker, Luis Chiozza, Ivan Illich, Kurt Goldstein, Eugene Gendlin, Arnold Mindell and many others, this site marks a small beginning in a process of gathering together an archive of writings and resources all of which share a common purpose – that of seeking to stimulate new research and a new, informal dialogical forum of a sort that serves the ultimate project of the site.
+This is the project of rethinking and transforming not just the philosophy and ‘science’ of medicine but also its practice – placing them firmly on an existential, phenomenological, hermeneutic and ‘pathosophical’ basis (Weizsäcker) rather than a purely biomedical one – and in this way reaffirming the profound medical relevance of ‘existential analysis’ as ‘Life Medicine’ and ‘Life Doctoring’.

 “The essential realm in which biology moves can never be grounded in biology as a science.”